Skip to main content

 Intermediate

-An intelligent integration of with traditional endocrine management protocols moves from a general concept to a specific clinical strategy.
+An intelligent integration of peptide therapies with traditional endocrine management protocols moves from a general concept to a specific clinical strategy.
 The ‘how’ and ‘why’ of this combination are rooted in the body’s complex feedback loops, particularly the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This axis is the master regulatory circuit for sex hormone production.

 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, signal the gonads (testes in men, ovaries in women) to produce testosterone and estrogen.
 When external testosterone is introduced via TRT, the body’s feedback mechanism detects a sufficient level and subsequently reduces its own GnRH, LH, and FSH production.
 This can lead to testicular atrophy and a shutdown of the natural signaling pathway.